-The Menil Collection, which opened to the public in 1987, is located in a quiet residential neighborhood about a mile and a half from Rice.
-Designed by Renzo Piano, the museum houses and exhibits the diverse private art collection of John and Dominique de Menil, in addition to hosting traveling exhibitions.
-The collection of approximately 15,000 objects features strengths in the European avant-garde, American post-war modernism, and African art, as well as the arts of Oceania and the Pacific Northwest.
-The renowned collection has important examples of modern painting and sculpture, as well as significant holdings in Antiquity, Byzantine and Medieval, Tribal, and Twentieth-Century Art (with a concentration in Surrealism).
-The Rothko Chapel, which features fourteen large paintings commissioned by the de Menils in 1964, is a short walk from the main museum building.
-In 1995 the Menil Collection opened the Cy Twombly Gallery in collaboration with the Dia Art Foundation.
-The Menil campus also features a site-specific installation of works by Dan Flavin, and the Byzantine Fresco Chapel.
-In 2015 the Menil Collection broke ground on a Drawing Institute and Study Center dedicated to the acquisition, research, conservation, and display of drawings.
+The Menil Collection, which was designed by Renzo Piano, exhibits the diverse private art collection of John & Dominique de Menil.
+The collection of 15,000 objects features strengths in the European avant-garde, American post-war modernism, and African art, as well as the arts of Oceania and the Pacific Northwest.
+The renowned collection has important examples of modern painting and sculpture, as well as significant holdings in Antiquity, Byzantine and Medieval, and 20th Century Art.
+The Rothko Chapel is a short walk from the museum building.
+In 1995 the Menil Collection opened the Cy Twombly Gallery, and in 2015, broke ground on a Drawing Institute and Study Center dedicated to the research and display of drawings.

 The Texas branch of the international Asia Society is located in the Houston Museum District.
 Asia Society has eleven locations around the world; the society describes itself as "the leading educational organization promoting mutual understanding and strengthening partnerships among the peoples, leaders, and institutions of Asia and the United States."
 Asia Society Texas Center focuses its global mission by way of a local focus that engages the diversity of Houston with "innovative programs in arts and culture, business and policy, education, and community outreach."
 Their new building, designed by Yoshio Taniguchi, opened in 2013.